stylelint-scss/stylelint-scss/README.md

 Here are stylelint-scss' rules, grouped by the [*thing*](http://apps.workflower.fi/vocabs/css/en) they apply to (just like in [stylelint](http://stylelint.io/user-guide/about-rules/)).

+Please also see the [example configs](./docs/examples/) for special cases.

 ### `@`-else

 - [`at-else-closing-brace-newline-after`](./src/rules/at-else-closing-brace-newline-after/README.md): Require or disallow a newline after the closing brace of `@else` statements.